bluetoother/ble-shepherd/README.md

 *************************************************
 <a name="API_unban"></a>
 ### .unban(addr)
 Unban a device from the network.
-It is only valid if you enable blacklist.
+You **must** have the blocker enabled with the blacklist, or this method will not function properly.

 **Arguments**